A White Siberian Husky may be one of the most visually pleasing dog breeds there is!

 - The Incredibly Rare “Agouti” Coat

-Many pooches have piebald type spotting, however all colors are recognized by the AKC.
+Many Husky mix pooches have piebald type spotting, however, all colors are recognized by the AKC.

-The coat is designed to insulate the dogs during cold artic winters and reflect the sun during the summer.
+The white coat is designed to insulate the dogs during cold arctic winters and reflect the sun during the summer.

-White Husky dogs are year-round shedders, meaning they shed lightly through the whole year.
+White Siberian Husky dogs are year-round shedders, meaning they shed lightly through the whole year.

-Twice yearly, a Husky will blow their coat, shedding their undercoat and growing in a new seasonal coat.
-During this period, brushing is a daily requirement, but outside of their seasonal shedding they will need brushing once weekly.
+Twice yearly, a White Husky will blow their coat, shedding their undercoat and growing in a new seasonal white coat.
+During this period, brushing is a daily requirement, but outside of their seasonal shedding, a White Husky will need brushing once weekly.

-A Husky’s coat is perfectly adapted for temperature regulation and so clipping their coat is not necessary.
-However, regular cleaning of their ears, checks of their eyes and nail clipping is important.
+A White Husky’s coat is perfectly adapted for temperature regulation and so clipping their coat is not necessary.
+However, regular cleaning of their ears, checks of their eyes, is nail clipping are important.

-Although beautiful, the White Husky is not a lapdog.
+Although beautiful, the White Siberian Husky is not a lapdog.

-True, they need companionship and cuddles, but they need lots of stimulation, both mental and physical.
-As a result, they are best suited to homes with owners who can keep up with their active needs.
+True, they need companionship and cuddles, but more, the White Husky need lots of stimulation, both mental and physical.
+As a result, White Huskies are best suited to homes with owners who can keep up with their active needs.

 |Daily Food Consumption|